ssime-git/minio_nyc_taxi/README.md

 This project implements a complete MLOps pipeline for NYC Taxi data, featuring:

 - Centralized object storage with MinIO
-- Automated data ingestion and processing
+- Automated data ingestion and processing for any month/year
 - Feature engineering and dataset versioning
 - Model training and experiment tracking with MLflow
 - Pipeline orchestration and monitoring
 - GDPR compliance and data anonymization
+- FastAPI REST interfaces for all services
+- Environment variable configuration for dynamic data processing

 ## Architecture